 - Cystine stones - These stones form in people with a hereditary disorder that causes the kidneys to excrete too much of certain amino acids (cystinuria).

-Along with the kidney stones treatment in ayurveda some home remedies to cure kidney stone are-
+Along with the Ayurvedic kidney stones treatment in India some home remedies to cure kidney stone are-

 - Soak 2 teaspoons of radish seeds in a glass of water, boil and reduce it to half.
 Strain and drink 1/2 cup of it twice a day to cure dissolving kidney stones.